pedrindenard/firebase/README.md

 # firebase-storage-datasource

-This application is to study Firebase
+This application is to study Firebase and TMDB API